Moroccan lamb triangles

-- Heat oil in a large non-stick frying pan over medium-high heat.
-Cook onion and half the garlic for 3 minutes or until onion has softened.
+- Heat oil in a large non-stick frying pan over medium– high heat.
+Cook onion and three-quarters of the garlic, stirring, for 3 minutes or until onion has softened.
 Add mince and cook, stirring to break up lumps, for 5 minutes or until browned.
 Add cumin and 2 teaspoons za’atar.
 Cook, stirring, for 1 minute or until fragrant.
-Stir in lentils and season with salt and freshly ground black pepper.
+Stir in lentils and season with salt and pepper.
 Cool.

-- Preheat oven to 200°C or 180°C fan-forced.
-Line 2 baking trays with baking paper.
-Place 1 filo sheet on a clean surface and lightly spray with oil.
+- Preheat oven to 180°C. Line 2 baking trays with baking paper.
+Lightly spray 1 filo sheet with oil.
 Fold in half lengthways.
-Place ⅓ cup lamb mixture in 1 corner of filo and fold diagonally to create a triangle.
-Continue folding, retaining the triangle shape.
-Repeat with remaining filo and lamb mixture to make 8 triangles.
-Lightly spray triangles with oil and sprinkle with remaining za’atar.
-Bake for 12–15 minutes or until golden and crisp.
+Place ⅓ cup lamb mixture at one short end of strip.
+Fold corner of filo diagonally over filling to form a triangle.
+Continue folding to the end of strip, retaining the triangle shape.
+Repeat with remaining filo and lamb mixture to make 8 triangles in total.
+Place triangles on prepared trays, lightly spray with oil and sprinkle with remaining za’atar.
+Bake for 15–20 minutes or until golden and crisp.

-- Meanwhile, place yoghurt, 2 tablespoons water and remaining garlic in a small bowl.
-Season with salt and freshly ground black pepper.
+- Meanwhile, place yoghurt and remaining garlic in a small bowl.
+Season with salt and pepper.
 Stir to combine.
 Serve triangles with garlic yoghurt.